A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

 \subsubsection{Conversion to apparent turnover numbers}

-The above procedure produces (after conversion back to a linear scale) a set of adjusted turnover numbers, \(\v{k}_{\rm cat}^*\) and scalings, \(\vs{\sigma}^*\).
-In order to facilitate the physical interpretation of the resulting parameter set, we express the fitted scalings for the \(j\)th condition, \(\sigma_j^*\) as the product of two terms:
+The above procedure produces (after conversion back to a linear scale) a set of adjusted turnover parameters, \(\v{k}^*\) and scalings, \(\vs{\theta}^*\).
+In order to retrieve the typical enzyme efficiencies and condition-specific scaling factors introduced in \ref{kappa_ij_heuristic}, we simply parametrise the solution by factorising the scaling terms \(\theta_j^*\) as

-Here, \(\bar{\sigma}^*\) is the geometric mean of the scalings across conditions, which we interpret as typical enzyme saturation level, while \(\hat{\sigma}_j^*\) is a residual scaling factor fluctuating around \(1\) which required to account for differences in total measured enzymes across conditions.
-Based on this reparametrisation of the scaling, we now define a set of adjusted \textit{apparent} turnover numbers, \(\v{k}_{\rm cat}^{\rm app}\), which now incorporate saturation information, as:
+Here, \(\bar{\sigma}^*\) is the geometric mean of the scalings across conditions, which we interpret as typical enzyme saturation level across conditions, while \(\tau_j^*\) is a residual scaling factor fluctuating around \(1\) which is required to account for differences in total measured enzymes between conditions.
+The typical enzyme efficiencies (\(\kappa_i\)) introduced in \ref{kappa_ij_heuristic} are then simply recovered by incorporating the \(\bar{\sigma}^*\) constant into the fitted turnover parameters: